BMW M3: M3-R (Australia)

 In order to race in the Australian Super Production series, fifteen M3-Rs were sold by BMW Australia in 1994.
 With a power output of 240 kW, the M3-R is the most powerful production E36 M3.
 Four of the cars were used for the race series, while the remaining eleven were sold to the general public.
 Buyers were required to possess a CAMS motorsport licence in order to purchase an M3-R.

 The cars were delivered to the workshop of the Frank Gardner racing team for final preparation.
 A bolt-in FIA-approved roll cage was a factory option.
 Suspension upgrades consisted of new springs, adjustable struts and rear perches.
 Engine upgrades consisted of AC Schnitzer camshafts, dual pickup sump, an oil restrictor in the head and a cold air snorkel into the air filter box replacing the left hand foglight.

 Other changes included four piston front brake calipers, a shorter (3.25:1) differential ratio, the driveshaft from the M5, a twin-plate clutch, a non-functional rear seat, no air conditioning, a deeper front splitter and a larger rear spoiler.
 The cars were individually numbered with a plaque fitted to the centre console near the handbrake.

 M3 GTR (Germany)

-The E36 M3 GTR is the road-going version of the competition machine built to compete in the 1994 ADAC German GT Cup Touring Car series.
+The E36 M3 GTR is the road-going version of the competition machine built to compete in the 1993 ADAC German GT Cup Touring Car series.
+In 1993, a single road-going example was made.
+It featured a widebody kit, stripped interior, seam-welded body, upgraded suspension, and a stroked (from 2,990 to 3,018 cc) engine.